-On October 20, 2020 you purchase 1000 shares of Microsoft at \$35 a share.
-On December 15, 2020 you sell the 1000 shares in Microsoft at \$15 a share and recognize a 20,000 loss.
-On January 5, 2021 you buy back 1000 shares of Microsoft at \$15 a share.
-Unfortunately, because of the wash sale rules, that \$20,000 loss that the taxpayer thought they recognized in 2020 is disallowed.
+On October 20, 2025 you purchase 1000 shares of Microsoft at \$35 a share.
+On December 15, 2025 you sell the 1000 shares in Microsoft at \$15 a share and recognize a 20,000 loss.
+On January 5, 2026 you buy back 1000 shares of Microsoft at \$15 a share.
+Unfortunately, because of the wash sale rules, that \$20,000 loss that the taxpayer thought they recognized in 2025 is disallowed.

 If you wind up with a wash sale, add your disallowed loss to the basis of your replacement security.
 Your new basis is the purchase price of the replacement, plus the loss you couldn't take, plus fees related to the security's purchase.
 This means that your loss is postponed; it's not gone forever.
-In the above example the taxpayers basis in the Microsoft stock he repurchased on January 5, 2021 would be \$35 a share and not the \$15 a share at which he purchased it.
+In the above example the taxpayer's basis in the Microsoft stock he repurchased on January 5, 2026 would be \$35 a share and not the \$15 a share at which he purchased it.

 The definition of replacement stock is not obvious either.
 The IRS says it can't be "substantially identical" to the security you sold.
 It's easier to differentiate stocks than it is mutual funds, as no stock is substantially identical to another, even within the same industry.
 After all, each company differs from others in numerous ways.
+And to make matters even worse, these rules are not any clearer for the brokers, so each one accounts for wash sales slightly differently.

 Options traders are particularly vulnerable to the Wash Sale Rules.
-Every single call option, as well as all puts in the money, are considered to be replacement stock for wash sale purposes.
+Every single call option, as well as all puts in the money, are replacement stock for wash sale purposes.